-After this you need to make the greenhouse door and greenhouse windows.
+After this, you need to make the greenhouse door and greenhouse windows.
 You will need to buy cheap and thin timber size 0.25” thick by 2” wide that will fit the dimensions of the door which are 6.75’ x 3.0’.
-Total length of this timber should be (6.75 + 6.75 +3 +3) x 4 equal 78 feet since the door and window will needs double timber, with the UV protected polythene sheet being placed in between.
+The total length of this timber should be (6.75 + 6.75 +3 +3) x 4 equal 78 feet since the door and window will need double timber, with the UV protected polythene sheet being placed in between.

 Use UV Protected Polythene on Doors and Windows

 Cut the timber to fit the size of the doors taking into consideration the thickness of the outer frames of the doors which we had fixed earlier on.
 Cut the UV protected polythene sheet equal to the size of the frames made, and superimpose the polythene sheet in between the two frames, and by use of small nails or screws join frames and UV protected polythene to make a door.
 Do the same for the windows.
 Fix the door to the greenhouse supporting posts/frame using small sized hinges.
 The door should be fixed on the front side of the opening.
 On the rear side, put two windows (one on top of the other) instead of putting a door on that side.
 Two windows will give you better flexibility in controlling the humidity and temperature inside your greenhouse.